Analysis | Why App Store Fees Are Drawing Fire Worldwide

 3. Why does Apple charge App Store commissions?

-Apple says the App Store’s success is related to its review process, tight integration with its hardware, and privacy and safety rules.
+Apple takes as much as 30% of the revenue developers get from paid apps, in-app-purchases and subscriptions.
+The company argues the App Store’s success is related to its review process, tight integration with its hardware, and privacy and safety rules.
 The company’s payment system ensures consumers have a seamless experience and are protected from fraud.
 And for developers, there’s access to about 1 billion Apple device owners who often spend more on apps than Android users.

 In May 2021, a three-week trial concluded with the federal judge overseeing the case expressing skepticism that the iPhone maker’s App Store allows for any “real competition” -- the issue at the heart of the case.
 But she also questioned Epic’s motives in suing to upend the App Store business model, implying it could help turn the Fortnite game maker from “a multibillion-dollar company into maybe a multitrillion-dollar company.”